-The use of the permit for Kentucky wells several consequences.
+The use of the permit for Kentucky wells has several consequences.
 Permits issued prior to July 1, 1960 contain letters and can not be used.
 No permit was ever issued for the majority of wells drilled before about 1955.
-Permits issued prior to 1960 include letters.
 Older wells for which no permit was issued are assigned a permit beginning with "N" when they are transferred between operators.
 Permits issued after 9-Sep-2006 are six digits, that is 100000 or greater.
 There may be as many as 80,000 or more wells for which no API number based on the permit exists.

 API state codes are derived from an alphabetic listing of the 48 contiguous states plus the District of Columbia.
 Alaska (50) and Hawaii (51) have been appended to the list.
 The state code for Kentucky is 16.
 The Federal Information Processing System (FIPS) county codes are available online; this FIPS code is used as the 3-digit county code in the API number.
 For Kentucky wells with a numeric permit, an API number can be generated by concatenating "16", the 3-digit FIPS county code, and the permit.
 The permit must be right justified and padded on the left with "0" (zero) to a length of exactly 5 characters.
 The API number for permit 1234, Allen County, Kentucky would be 1600301234.
 This generated API number is known as the old API number.
 This number was simply a convention and never officially adopted or published for Kentucky wells.

 The Kentucky Division of Oil and Gas has begun assigning API numbers to wells in their database.
 These numbers are assigned sequentially by county in compliance with the definition of the API number.
 As well locations for old wells are resolved and in the process of matching data in the Division's and Survey's databases, this "new" API number may be subject to change.
 This API number is provided for reference only and is not considered "official" by the Division because the county code can change and a single location can have multiple API numbers.